If yer’ gonna ride, know the language. Here’s a few Stagecoach Terms and Slang of the Old West.

 Transcontinental – Across the United States

-Turnpike – A main road on which travelers paid a toll or fee
+Turnpike – The main road on which travelers paid a toll or fee

 Way Station – Same as a station.